Definitions and Useful Information

 Requirements for Official Tax Receipts

 Subsection 230(2) of the Income Tax Act requires a registered charity must keep a duplicate copy (which should clearly be marked as a copy) of each Receipt it issues.
+Receipts should be sequentially numbered – no two receipts should have the same number.
 Tax Receipts must contain the following information:

 - a statement that it is an Official Receipt for Income Tax Purposes.

 - the Charity’s name and address in Canada as recorded with Charities Directorate.

 - the Charity’s business number assigned by Charities Directorate